 Why are People Filing Concerta Lawsuits

-Attention-deficit/hyperactivity disorder or ADHD is one of the most common diagnoses in the United States, with the most recent data from the Centers for Disease Control estimating that approximately 9.4% of children between the ages of 2 and 17 had ever been diagnosed.
+Attention-deficit/hyperactivity disorder or ADHD is one of the most common diagnoses in the United States, with the most recent data from the Centers for Disease Control estimating that approximately 9.4% of children between the ages of 2 and 17 have ever been diagnosed.
 Drug manufacturers saw this diagnosis as a substantial opportunity and developed a number of drugs to treat it.
 Adderall, Ritalin, Strattera and Concerta have all become household names as a result.

 Janssen Pharmaceuticals, a branch of Johnson & Johnson, first introduced Concerta to the market in 2000 after the drug was approved by the U.S. Food and Drug Administration (FDA).
 Concerta is an extended release ADHD medication intended for children 6 and older and adults up to the age of 65.
 The drug’s active ingredient is methylphenidate HCI, the same active ingredient as Ritalin, and is considered a central nervous system (CNS) stimulant.

 Concerta is meant to help increase attention and decrease restlessness in overactive children and adults.
 It was the first extended-release drug to treat ADHD.
 Because of its extended efficacy window, Concerta quickly became a popular drug to prescribe for children in school.
 It prevented the need to take medication multiple times throughout the school day.
 Initially, Janssen Pharmaceuticals described potential side effects common to other CNS stimulants and ADHD medications.

 Common Side Effects of Concerta